emmo-repo/domain-electrochemistry/sphinx/faq.rst

             <summary itemprop="name">How do I use the Electrochemistry Ontology?</summary>
             <div itemprop="acceptedAnswer" itemscope itemtype="https://schema.org/Answer">
                 <p itemprop="text">
                     Most people use the ontology is to annotate the terms in (meta)data schemas.
 A common and simple way to use the ontology is as a vocabulary in JSON-LD files.
-Check out our :doc:`examples` to see how to do it.
+Check out our Examples to see how to do it.
 You can also visit the <a href="https://json-ld.org/playground/" target="_blank" rel="noopener noreferrer">JSON-LD Playground</a> for more detailed information.
                 </p>
             </div>
         </details>